AikidoSec/firewall-node/README.md

 * ✅ Secure your app like a classic web application firewall (WAF), but with none of the infrastructure or cost.
 * ✅ Rate limit specific API endpoints by IP or by user
-* ✅ Block specific users
+* ✅ Allow you to block specific users manually

 ## Supported libraries and frameworks